Planted Aquarium Galleries

 Upgraded my Lights to Ledstar D60

 I decided to upgrade my old Chihiros A Plus to RGBW Ledstar D60.
-The individual colors cannot be adjusted though but at least I now have a full-spectrum light and a better CRI to my eyes.
+The individual colors cannot be adjusted, though, but at least I now have a full-spectrum light with emphasis on the red and blue and a better CRI/color accuracy to my eyes.
 It is currently set to only 65 % at midday.
 It is also compatible with my S2-Pro timer and dimmer in one.
 My old Chihiros will be eventually installed in my Riparium and set aside for now.

 Starting to ran out of CO2 here